-My role as study programme representative in the Examination Board
+My role as rapporteur in the Examination Board

 • As a member of the Examination Board, you are responsible for the appraisal of the dissertation of the doctoral student.
-The Examination Board shall consist of five to eight members who are qualified to vote, including the chair, three to six experts who form the ‘reading committee’, and one study programme representative (you) who is called ‘rapporteur’.
-The supervisors of the dissertation are welcome to attend the Examination Board meetings, but they will not be qualified to vote.
-As the study programme representative, you will take on the role of secretary.
-As soon as the Examination Board has officially been assigned by the Faculty Council, the chair of the Examination Board and/or the Faculty Student Administration (FSA) will act as your contact person.
+The Examination Board consists of five to eight members who are qualified to vote, including the chair, three to six experts who form the ‘reading committee’, and one study programme representative (you) called ‘rapporteur’.
+In addition, the supervisors of the dissertation can attend the Examination Board meetings, but they will not be qualified to vote.
+As soon as the Examination Board is composed by the Faculty Council, the chair of the Examination Board and/or the Faculty Student Administration (FSA) will act as your contact person.

-• As a member of the Examination Board, you need to attend the two sessions of the Examination Board.
-In exceptional cases, you may attend the sessions through video conferencing.
-If you are unable to attend a session, you need to notify the chair of the Examination Board.
+• As a member of the Examination Board, you attend the two sessions of the Examination Board.
+If you wish to attend one of the meetings through video conferencing, you notify the administrative supervisor responsible and the chair of the Examination Board.
+The chair of the Examination Board is responsible for communicating the video link.
+If you are unable to attend a session, notify the administrative supervisor responsible and chair of the Examination Board.

 • During the first session, the Examination Board members assess the doctoral student’s skills and competencies by means of a conversation.
 The Examination Board members and the doctoral student have a substantive discussion.
 Subsequently, the members deliberate on the basis of (1) the written reports and (2) the hearing of the doctoral student.
 The members of the Examination Board decide by simple majority of the votes, abstentions not taken into consideration.
 If a second voting round again results in a tie, the decision will not be in the student’s favour, in accordance with the Education and Examination Code for Doctoral Matters (OERD) at Ghent University.
 The deliberation will result in one of the appraisals below:

-• Admission to the second part of the examination (public defence), following small corrections to the dissertation.
+• Admission to the second part of the examination (public defence), possibly after making small corrections to the dissertation.

 • Admission to the second part, following corrections to the dissertation.